TheHonestHare/zkinder/README.md

-A library that implements pattern matching in fully userland zig
+A library that implements pattern matching in fully userland zig.
+Tested on zig version 0.14.0-dev.1391+e084c46ed but should probably work on master

 ## Code example
 ```zig